jvierine/signal_processing_course/README.md

 ## Changes
 - Wrote a segment on exponents for complex exponentials (ch03)
-- Causality has been removed from ch04 and all the exercises refering to this has been removed
+- Causality has been removed from ch04 and all the exercises referring to this has been removed
 - Added some details on time-invariant systems
 - Exercise 3.9 has been rewritten.
 Added a new programming exercise
 - Chapter 4 has been rewritten to make time-invariant systems easier and shorter